95. Why it’s important job hunters find their niche.

 2. You have to niche down to a specific group of companies or jobs.

 Niching isn’t about picking a random group of employers and declaring, “I only work for XYZ.”
 You can niche down...

-- by metrics you’ve managed - i.e., budget size, team size
+- by metrics you’ve worked - i.e., budget size, team size

 - by sector - i.e., higher education